freealise/freealise/ar/README.md

 //depth map in alpha - edit manually ? (geometrize along with color, gradient)

 //scene frames with depth for focus by pov and depth map (opencv):
 //divide image into 256 layers by depth color mask and blur each with its kernel size
+//transfer color to filmed video by -> hsl, lightness from video, h and s from image (or cmyk ?)